Troubleshooting

 • routing was wrong;

-• the Helix was not connected correctly;
+• the processor was not connected correctly;

 • a red row was caused by silence;